 The buy-back rate received for excess solar power

-Energy retailers offer between 7¢ and 16¢ per kWh exported to the grid.
+Energy retailers offer between 7:¢ and 16:¢ per kWh for excess solar power exported to the grid.

 Buy back-rates are low from energy retailers.
 Aim to get a solar power system size that matches the amount of power you use during the day, when maximum solar power will be generated (rather than relying on good buy back rates for a high return on investment).
+Most homes aim to use over 50% of their solar power to get a good return on their investment.
 Achieving higher self-consumption is easier than ever.

 As an example, we can calculate an estimate return on investment by using Contacts Energy's buy-back plan of 8c.
 Consider you consume half of your generated solar power, with the other half of solar power being exported to the grid, we can then determine the estimate on the return on your investment.
 See below: